ernestum/VSync/README.md

 [A] : ValueSender  -------------~servoAngle~------------->  [P] : ValueReceiver

 Now every time the value of `servoAngle` changes on [A], that change will propagate to [P].
-This is a one-way-thing: changing `servoAngle` on the [P] side will not induce any changes at [A] and as soon as [A] sends an update on `servoAngle` the change is overridden.
+This is a one-way-thing: changing `servoAngle` on the [P] side will not induce any changes at [A].
+As soon as [A] sends an update on `servoAngle` the change is overridden.
-You could use another ValueSender on [P] and a ValueReceiver on [A] to synchronize in the other direction, but VSync is neither built nor tested for that use case.
-Bad things might happen, if the variable is changed on both sides at the same time!
+<sub>(You could use another ValueSender on [P] and a ValueReceiver on [A] to synchronize in the other direction, but VSync is neither built nor tested for that use case.
+Bad things might happen, if the variable is changed on both sides at the same time!)</sub>

 These principles apply to all possible synchronization directions:
 * Arduino ---> Processing